perticascatalin/Learning/DPML/mcsp.md

 - RELATIVE SCALES
 - NUMBER OF COMMON NOTES BETWEEN 2 SUCCESSIVE CHORDS

-I think solving harmony and melody problems by using search techniques would have more value than trying to compose music automatically based on training data, at least from a musical perspective.
+I think solving harmony and melody problems by using search techniques would have more value (/ would be more practical) than trying to compose music automatically based on training data, at least from a musical perspective.
 One reason for this is that music should be a creative endeavour, rather than some kind of imitation based on a large collection of training data.
 On the other hand, there seems to be a lot of potential to apply CSP and search techniques to solve certain musical fitting problems.
 However, this is quite challenging because it would require a very extensive understanding of music theory and the process of musical composition.

 ![Dali's Swallowtail](https://raw.githubusercontent.com/perticascatalin/open_nenos/master/DPML/imgs/swallow_tail.jpg)